Mamun Al Mahtab: Education

-These accusations and formal findings of negligence by professional bodies have led to his current professional status, significantly impacting his ability to practice medicine.

 Career

 Mahtab was jointly awarded the 'Premio Nacional' from the Cuban Academy of Sciences for the discovery of NASVAC in 2019.
-He organizes awareness-raising programs on liver diseases across the country in addition to inventing the NASVAC drug aiming to offer an effective solution to Hepatitis B at an affordable price for mass people in Bangladesh.
+He organizes awareness-raising programs on liver diseases across the country in addition to inventing the NASVAC drug, aiming to offer an effective solution to Hepatitis B at an affordable price for mass people in Bangladesh.

-Mahtab is the chief researcher, and investigator for the GBPD060 clinical study of the Bangladesh-developed SARS-CoV-2 mRNA candidate.
+Mahtab is the chief researcher and investigator for the GBPD060 clinical study of the Bangladesh-developed SARS-CoV-2 mRNA candidate.
 He is also the lead researcher on NASVAC's Phase I/II and III clinical studies.

-Mahtab is the principal investigator of the phase I/II and III clinical trials of NASVAC, a new generic for chronic hepatitis B, which is already registered in Bangladesh, Cuba, Nicaragua, Ecuador, Belarus and Angola.
+Mahtab is the principal investigator of the phase I/II and III clinical trials of NASVAC, a new generic for chronic hepatitis B, which is already registered in Bangladesh, Cuba, Nicaragua, Ecuador, Belarus, and Angola.
 It is the first drug to be developed and registered in Bangladesh.
 NASVAC is also the 'first novel molecule' to be registered by the Directorate General of Drug Administration of the Bangladesh government.

 Mahtab is currently working as the head, Division of Interventional Hepatology, Bangabandhu Sheikh Mujib Medical University (BSMMU).

-He is currently associated with Farabi General Hospital, Dhanmondi R/A (West side of Sobhanbag Mosque), Dhaka-1209 and Labaid Specialized Hospital, Dhanmondi.
+He is currently associated with Farabi General Hospital, Dhaka-1209 and Labaid Specialized Hospital, Dhanmondi.
 He also serves at Anwer Khan Modern Medical College Hospital as a specialist hepatologist and gastroenterologist and at Labaid Specialized Hospital, Dhanmondi as a liver and liver cancer specialist and interventional endoscopist divisional head.

-Lawsuits

-He has been subject to accusations and lawsuits of medical malpractice and negligence that led to patients' deaths.

-In May 2021, a Dhaka court ordered an investigation into allegations of negligence against three doctors, including Mamun Al Mahtab, leading to the death of another physician, Toufiq Enam.
-Physiotherapist Aktaruzzaman Mia filed a case with the Chief Metropolitan Magistrate's Court regarding the death of his son, Enam, on 30 May while undergoing treatment at BRB Hospital.
-Mahtab, a gastroenterologist at Labaid Hospital, was one of the three accused doctors.
-According to the allegations, Mahtab conducted an endoscopic retrograde cholangiopancreatography (ERCP) procedure on Enam after he developed complications following a surgery at Islami Bank Hospital.
-Mahtab admitted to treating Enam for hepatitis B and performing the ERCP with the patient's consent to avoid further surgery's high costs and risks.
-However, Enam's condition deteriorated, and he was transferred to BRB Hospital, where he died during an operation.
-Mahtab denied any negligence, claiming he was unaware of Enam's pre-existing conditions.

-In February 2024, a patient died allegedly due to maltreatment and negligence of Mahtab and the Dhanmondi Labaid Hospital.

-Cancellation of BMDC Registration

-On 29 January 2025, Health Ministry of Bangladesh has ordered the cancellation of the doctor registration of Mahtab following his alleged responsibility for medical negligence that led to the death of Engineer Afsar Ahmed two years ago.